 If you are a student check out Apple’s education store to get a discount on your new Mac.

 Apple sells Macs that have been returned to it.
 These could be ex-display Macs from Apple Stores, or they might be Macs that were returned due to a fault that has since been fixed, or it might be old stock that the company is selling after a new model has launched.
 You can pick up some good deals here.

 If you really can’t afford an adequately specced Mac for programming your app on you could rent one.
 Have a look at Hardsoft Computers or Rent It to see what’s for offer, or take a look at macincloud and get access to Mac servers from $20 a month.

 Best Mac for developers

-So in conclusion, the 13in MacBook Pro would be a good option for anyone looking for a Mac to build an iOS or Mac app on.
-It costs £1,249/$1,299, but we’d recommend adding 16GB RAM at point of sale for £1,429/$1,499.
+So in conclusion, the 13in MacBook Air would be a good option for anyone looking for a Mac to build an iOS or Mac app on.
+We’d recommend the 256GB version, adding 16GB RAM at point of sale which would bring the price to £1,579.
 Buy a MacBook Pro from Apple here.

 However, since coders will benefit from a big screen, we recommend that you also purchase a screen to plug into your MacBook Pro when you are at a desk.
-This will increase the cost by a few hundred more, so you could be looking at £1,729/$1,799, in which case you might as well spend almost the same money on a 3.4GHz 27in iMac (£1,749/$1,799) but remember that adding 16GB RAM will bring the price to £1,929/$1,999.
+This will increase the cost by a few hundred more, so you could be looking at over £2,000/$2,000, in which case you might as well buy a 3.0GHz 6-core 27in iMac: adding 16GB RAM will bring its price to £1,929/$1,999.
 Buy an iMac from Apple here.